-Temporary power in an extreme location
+Temporary power generators in cold-weather environments

 Client: Smoky River Coalfield mine